Admissions for KUO

 Financial Aid Warning

-Graduate students will be evaluated at the end of each academic term to determine if the student is meeting the standards described above.
-Graduate students who fail to meet the minimum 3.0 cumulative grade point average standard will be placed on Financial Aid Warning for the subsequent semester/period of enrollment.
-Financial aid can be received during the semester/term of warning.
-Financial aid disbursement for the next period of enrollment will be held until grades have been reviewed for the warning semester/period of enrollment of Financial Aid Warning; he/she must successfully complete the term without any failures, incompletes, or withdrawals.
+Graduate students are evaluated at the end of each academic term to determine if students meet the standards described above.
+Graduate students who fail to meet the minimum 3.0 cumulative grade point average standard will be placed on Financial Aid Warning for the subsequent term/period of enrollment.
+Financial aid can be received during the term of warning.
+Financial aid disbursement for the next period of enrollment will be held until grades have been reviewed for the warning term/period of enrollment of Financial Aid Warning; they must successfully complete the term without any failures, incompletes, or withdrawals.

 Financial Aid Suspension

-The Financial Aid Office will review the records of students who are on financial aid warning at the end of the term that are placed on warning.
-If the student is still not meeting the minimum cumulative grade point average (3.0), the student will forfeit eligibility for all federal and institutional financial aid programs.
+The Financial Aid Office reviews the records of students on financial aid warning at the end of the term in which they are placed on warning.
+If the student is still not meeting the minimum cumulative grade point average (3.0), the student forfeits eligibility for all federal and institutional financial aid programs.